yashiazize/Module-Three-Midmodule-Assessment/README.md

   - Draw out your component structure.
 Check your drawing against the user stories.
 Will you be able to implement all of the stories with this structure?
 - The products for the store are in the array in `data/productData.js`.
 You can import this and pass it to your components.
 - There is a `formatPrice()` function you can import from `helpers/formatPrice` that will format prices in dollars and cents.
+- You will need to check that a credit card number is 16 digits long.
+You can use any 16 digit string for this.
+In industry, the standard test credit card number is `4111111111111111`.